Chart Color Schemes

 AreaSearch assessment of residential development activity positions Oxley among the top 25% of areas assessed nationwide

-Oxley has averaged approximately 43 new dwelling approvals annually.
-Over the past five financial years, from FY-21 to FY-25215 homes were approved, with a further 24 approved so far in FY-26.
-On average, 4.1 new residents have arrived per year for each dwelling constructed during this period.
+Oxley averaged approximately 43 new dwelling approvals annually over the past five financial years, from FY21 to FY25, with a total of 215 homes approved during this period.
+In FY26 up until now, 25 dwellings have been approved.
+On average, Oxley has seen about 4.1 new residents arrive per year for each dwelling constructed over the past five financial years.

-This has led to demand significantly exceeding new supply, typically resulting in price growth and increased buyer competition.
-The average expected construction cost value of new dwellings is $431,000, indicating that developers are targeting the premium market segment with higher-end properties.
-In FY-26, commercial development approvals totaling $15.3 million have been recorded, suggesting balanced commercial development activity in Oxley.
+This significant demand outpaces new supply, typically leading to price growth and increased buyer competition.
+The average expected construction cost value of new dwellings in Oxley is around $431,000, indicating that developers are targeting the premium market segment with higher-end properties.
+In FY26, commercial development approvals totalled $15.3 million, suggesting balanced commercial development activity in the area.

-Compared to Greater Brisbane, Oxley shows moderately higher construction activity, measuring at 29.0% above the regional average per person over the five-year period.
-This balances buyer choice while supporting current property values.
-New building activity in Oxley is predominantly detached houses, accounting for 97.0% of approvals, with medium and high-density housing making up the remaining 3.0%.
-This sustains the area's suburban identity, offering family homes suited to buyers seeking space.
-The population density reflects a transitioning market, with approximately 270 people per approval.
-Looking ahead, Oxley is projected to grow by 1,575 residents through to 2041.
-Building activity is keeping pace with growth projections, although heightened competition among buyers may be experienced as the population grows.
+Compared to Greater Brisbane, Oxley exhibits moderately higher construction activity, approximately 29.0% above the regional average per person over the past five years.
+This balance supports buyer choice while maintaining current property values.
+The majority of new building activity in Oxley consists of detached houses (97.0%), with a smaller proportion being medium and high-density housing (3.0%).
+This sustains the area's suburban identity, appealing to buyers seeking space and family homes.
+With around 270 people per approval, Oxley reflects a transitioning market.
+According to AreaSearch's latest quarterly estimate, Oxley is projected to grow by approximately 1,575 residents by 2041.
+Building activity appears to be keeping pace with these growth projections, although buyers may experience heightened competition as the population continues to increase.

 Frequently Asked Questions - Development